What Age Is Considered a Senior Citizen in the U.S.? What’s The Criteria

 Tax Credits for Seniors

-You may be eligible for the Credit for the Elderly or Disabled, which is designed for individuals aged 65 and older.
+According to IRS, you may be eligible for the credit for the elderly or disabled, which is designed for individuals aged 65 and older.

 To qualify, your income must fall below specific thresholds depending on your filing status.
 Additionally, certain medical and dental expenses incurred during the tax year can be itemized and deducted.